 When the urine starts to flow, stop inserting the catheter.

 When the urine stops flowing, slowly remove the catheter.

-Wash the catheter in mild soap and water.
+Clean the catheter with soap and warm water.

-Wash your hands.
+Wash your hands again.
 If you used a basin, wash it out.

 Make a follow-up appointment as directed by our staff.

 Call your healthcare provider right away if you have any of the following:

 Fever above 100.4°F (38°C) or higher, or as directed by your healthcare provider

 Burning in the urinary tract, penis, or pubic area